 Abstract

-Accurate estimates of uncertainty provide a gauge of signal-to-noise in paleoclimate reconstructions.
+Accurate estimates of uncertainty provide a gauge of signal-to-noise in paleoclimate reconstructions, which is critical for the detection and attribution environmental change.
 The reconstruction uncertainties derived from crossdated archives, including trees and bivalves, represent the envelope within which some percentage of the climate target values will be located along the length of the pre-instrumental interval.
-The representativeness of a chronology value in a given year is variable and this uncertainty must be included in the reconstruction uncertainty.
-To address this issue, we calculated pre-instrumental prediction intervals (uncertainties) based on chronologies from marine bivalve (Panopea generosa) ring widths, mountain hemlock (Tsuga mertensiana) maximum latewood density, and blue oak (Quercus douglasii) ring widths and their respective climate targets.
+The representativeness of a chronology value of the population in a given year is variable and this uncertainty must be included in the reconstruction uncertainty.
+To address this issue, we calculated pre-instrumental confidence intervals (uncertainties) based on chronologies from marine bivalve (Panopea generosa) ring widths, mountain hemlock (Tsuga mertensiana) maximum latewood density, and blue oak (Quercus douglasii) ring widths and their respective climate targets.
 For each of the three original chronologies, 200 synthetic chronologies were developed in which chronology properties were varied.
-For all 603 chronologies, 90%- and 50% prediction intervals were calculated using all combinations of three different chronology uncertainty techniques and two different reconstruction error measures.
-For each reconstruction, the percentage of target values captured by the prediction intervals was measured in a period independent of the reconstruction calibration and prediction interval calculations.
-90% prediction intervals based on MEboot and empirical error calculation performed best, with 90% of all trials capturing 90 ± 2.0% of target values.
-Chronology properties had no impact on the reliability of prediction intervals by this method.
-Prediction intervals calculated using traditional bootstrapping were consistently wider than necessary.
-The percentage of climate target values captured by these prediction intervals was also found to covary with the average correlation between series (rbar), such that chronologies with lower rbar produced excessively wide prediction intervals.
-The robustness of empirical MEboot prediction intervals across a range of chronology properties and chronology-target relationships in these trials lends a reasonable expectation of accuracy for uncertainties calculated in this way.
+For all 303 chronologies (300 synthetic, 3 original), 90%- and 50% confidence intervals were calculated using all combinations of three different chronology uncertainty techniques and two different reconstruction error measures.
+For each reconstruction, the percentage of target values captured by the confidence intervals was measured in a period independent of the reconstruction calibration and confidence interval calculations.
+The 90% confidence intervals based on MEboot and empirical error calculation performed best, with 90% of all trials capturing 90 ± 2.0% of target values.
+Chronology properties had no impact on the reliability of confidence intervals by this method.
+Confidence intervals calculated using traditional bootstrapping were consistently wider than necessary.
+The percentage of climate target values captured by these confidence intervals was also found to covary with the average correlation between series (rbar), such that chronologies with lower rbar produced excessively wide confidence intervals.
+The robustness of empirical MEboot confidence intervals across a range of chronology properties and chronology-target relationships in these trials lends a reasonable expectation of accuracy for uncertainties calculated in this way.

 1. Introduction

 In dendroclimatology, annual reconstructions of past climate typically consist of “estimates” of a particular climate variable at a particular location, for example, mean July-September air temperature.
-These estimates are based on a calibration relationship between the tree-ring record and the measured July-September temperature over an interval when both records are available, often called the calibration interval.
-Using this relation, the values of the tree-ring record are transformed into equivalent temperature units, called the reconstruction, providing estimates of temperature over the full extent of the tree-ring chronology.
-In each year of the calibration interval, the difference between the measured air temperature and the estimated value can be measured.
-Tree-ring based climate reconstructions are often accompanied by confidence intervals in the calibration period, for example a band around the reconstruction that envelopes 90% of the measured instrumental values.
-In the time period prior to instrumental measurement data, an analogous band called the reconstruction prediction interval is also often shown (REF).
-In contrast to the simple nature of the confidence interval, in which the instrumental values are known, prediction intervals must be estimated based on the relationship between the reconstruction and instrumental target in the calibration interval (Cook and Kairiukstis, 1990).
+These estimates are based on a calibration relationship between the tree-ring record and the measured July-September temperature over an interval when both records are available, which we call the instrumental overlap interval (IOI).
+Using this relationship, the values of the tree-ring record are transformed into equivalent temperature units, called the reconstruction, providing estimates of temperature over the full extent of the tree-ring chronology (Fritts, 1976).